wayneIBM/vpc-on-classic/errors.md

 When creating a volume, the capacity value specified in the request must be a positive number between 10 GB and 2000 GB.
 See the [IBM Cloud Block Storage for VPC](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-about) documentation for supported volume capacity values.

-## volume_encryption_key_account_id_mismatch
+## volume_crn_account_id_mismatch
-**Message**: The volume encryption key specified in the request does not belong to current user's account.
+**Message**: The CRN specified in the request does not belong to current user's account.

 The Key Protect root key CRN does not match your IAM authorization account ID.
 Specify a different Key Protect root key CRN for your IAM account.
 See the [Key Protect](/docs/services/key-protect?topic=key-protect-getting-started-tutorial) documentation for more information.

-## volume_encryption_key_cname_mismatch
+## volume_crn_cname_mismatch
-**Message**: The volume encryption key specified in the request cannot be used for the current environment.
+**Message**: The CRN specified in the request cannot be used for the current environment.

-The volume encryption key that you specified in the request cannot be used in the current environment.
-Provide a root key CRN applicable to your environment.
+The CRN that you specified in the request cannot be used in the current environment.
+Provide a CRN applicable to your environment.

 ## volume_encryption_key_crn_invalid
 **Message**: The volume encryption key CRN specified in the request is not valid.